TonyDeRosia/evennia-minimud/commands/README.md

 *A role describes what the NPC does (merchant, questgiver...),* *while the class selects the NPC typeclass (base, merchant, banker...).*
+*After picking the NPC class, the mob builder also lets you choose a* *combat class like Warrior or Mage which sets `npc.db.charclass`.*

 * `@mcreate <key> [copy_key]` – make a new prototype, optionally copying an existing one.